Roy Boney Jr.

-Roy Boney Jr. (ᎧᏂᎦ ᎪᎳᎭ, b.
-Dec, 1st, 1978) is a Cherokee comic artist, fine artist, computer animator and language preservationist from Locust Grove, Oklahoma, a citizen of the Cherokee Nation, and a hereditary member of the Deer Clan.
+Roy Boney Jr. (ᎧᏂᎦ ᎪᎳᎭ, born December 1, 1978) is a Cherokee comic artist, fine artist, computer animator and language preservationist from Locust Grove, Oklahoma, a citizen of the Cherokee Nation, and a hereditary member of the Deer Clan.
+Boney was named a Cherokee National Treasure on 29 August 2024.

 Background

 Roy Boney Jr. grew up speaking the Cherokee language.
 He studied at Oklahoma State University, earning a BFA in Graphic Design.
 He received his Master of Arts degree at the University of Arkansas at Little Rock, where he was a member of the Sequoyah Research Center team and received the Prairie Band Potawatomi Nation Fellowship.

 Cherokee language

 Boney works as the manager of the Cherokee Nation language program, and previously was as a language media specialist for the Cherokee Nation.

 Visual arts

 With Matthew Shepherd, Boney created the graphic novel series, Dead Eyes Open, published by Slave Labor Graphics.
 From a comic background, Boney ventured into fine art drawing and painting.
 His fine art debut in 2006 yielded the Grand Prize at the Cherokee Heritage Center's Trail of Tears art show and inclusion in the traveling exhibit, Frybread and Roses: The Art of Native American Labor.
 Several of Boney's paintings are in the permanent collection of the Sequoyah National Research Center.